mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 ---
-id: fully-functioning-rag-application
+id: create-a-rag-application
-title: Create a fully functioning RAG application
+title: Create a RAG Application
-sidebar_label: Create a fully functioning RAG application
+sidebar_label: Create a RAG Application
 ---

 In this tutorial, we will learn how to create a fully functioning RAG application in a Mia-Platform project in just a few minutes.
 We will cover the setup of the necessary services and the operations required to have a chatbot that is ready to assist and provide help on specific topics based on the documents provided.